jhorv/Exercises/readme.md

 While unintuitive, I can't say that the final result is not elegant.

-Hmmmm...it might be possible to make the same thing work in F# as well by populating an array with lazy function calls, though that would be slower than storing values inside a dictionary.
-They would get evaluated only once, the same as in Haskell due to being lazy.
+Hmmmm...it might be possible to make the same thing work in F# as well by populating an array with lazy function calls, though that would be slower than storing values inside a dictionary. ~~They would get evaluated only once, the same as in Haskell due to being lazy.~~ **(Edit: Strike trat.
+Laziness has nothing to do with it.)**

 UPDATE: As there is still a third of the day left, at random I picked a [different problem](https://www.hackerrank.com/challenges/ncr-table) and it turns out that it is quite a good fit for dynamic programming.